randomtruffles/Dominion_League/league_mod.md

   * If the file is `truffles_picture.png`, fill in `truffles_picture`
   * If the file is `screenshot_1234.png` fill in `screenshot_1234`
   * Instructions on where to add the image file begins in step 5.

 ```
-# TEMPLATE OF NEW MODERATOR
+# Template of adding new moderator
 - name: truffles
   discord: truffles#1234
   image: truffles_picture_png_file_prefix